wolfofalgstreet/SkipLists/README.md

 Build a skip list data structure to support the traversal, searching, addition, and deletion of integers from a skip list.
 This implementation will support building a skip list to support some number of occurrences of integers in the range of 1 to 1000.
-The objective of this assignment requires the reading of an input file which contains commands and data to build, search, modify, and print a skip list containing integers.
+The objective of this program requires the reading of an input file which contains commands and data to build, search, modify, and print a skip list containing integers.

 ## 2. Requirements